 - Local Government Authorities are not eligible under the Crown and can not copy under the Statutory Government Licence.
 As such, Local Government Authorities are required to take a CopyrightAccess Licence.

-- State owned corporations and other statutory authorities that aren’t included under current State or Commonwealth agreements and are not eligible to copy and communicate under the Statutory Government Licence and require a GovCopy Licence.
-See more information how to get a Licence on our Quasi-Government Bodies page.
+- State owned corporations and other statutory authorities that aren’t included under current State or Commonwealth agreements and are not eligible to copy and communicate under the Statutory Government Licence should contact the Government Licensing team for more information.

 The Copyright Agency’s Government Licensing team can arrange a Licence directly with your organisation.
 Contact our Government Licensing department on 1800 066 844 (toll free within Australia) or +61 2 9394 7600 or email firstname.lastname@example.org.Share Tweet